Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-We now proceed to the determination of the spectrum for the closed supersymmetric string.
-First of all we have the following non-zero (anti) commutation relations between oscillators,
+Let us study now the spectrum of the closed supersymmetric string.
+Upon quantization of the two-dimensional supersymmetric field theory, we find the following non-zero (anti)commutation relations among oscillators

-As for the bosonic string we have negative norm states.
-In order to eliminate these states there are several procedures already explained in sec. $3.1$.
-The constraints, as in the bosonic string, cannot be imposed na\"{\i}vely because of the anomaly; then we have the following conditions over the physical states (we also have the same conditions for the antiholomorphic parts) if we use covariant quantization:
+As in the bosonic string, we have negative norm states that are eliminated following the same steps explained in sec.~\ref{sec:bosonic_string_theory}.
+Again, the constraints cannot be ``strongly'' imposed because of the anomaly.
+Rather, we require physical states to be annihilated by half of the Virasoro and super-Virasoro generators

-together with $(L_{0}-a)|phys\rangle=0$ and $(L_{0}-\bar{L}_{0})|phys\rangle=0$ where $a$ is a normal ordering constant that is $a=\frac{1}{2}$ for the NS and $a=0$ for the R sector.
-To obtain the physical spectrum we will use light-cone gauge where the constraints can be explicitly solved.
-Making use of the residual invariance left after fixing the superconformal gauge we impose the light-cone gauge conditions
+together with the conditions where the normal ordering constant~$a$ takes the values~$a=\frac{1}{2},0$ in the NS and R sectors respectively [cf. eq.~\eqref{eq:bosonic_phys_cond}].
+To find the spectrum, we work in the light-cone gauge where the constraints can be explicitly solved.
+Making use of the residual invariance after implementing the superconformal gauge, we impose the light-cone gauge conditions

-In this gauge the theory is completely described in terms of transverse modes.
+so the theory is completely described in terms of transverse modes.

-We begin with the NS sector.
-The mass formula is computed following the same steps as in the previous chapter (again we use $\alpha^{'}=\frac{1}{2}$)
+Let us begin with the NS sector, focusing on the left-movers.
+Their contribution to the mass formula in this sector is computed following the same steps as in sec.~\ref{sec:quantization_bosonic}, with the result